zhouyuan7/Baxter-project-2/README.md

 <img src="https://github.com/zhouyuan7/Baxter-project-2/blob/master/source/algorithm.png"/>
 </p>

 The whole movement process is divided into many tiny time steps.
-In each time step the difference of the joint angles between now and next time step is given by the Moore-Penrose pseudo-inverse times a given workspace trajectory velocity.
+In each time step the difference of the joint angles between now and next time step is given by the Moore-Penrose pseudo-inverse of Jacobian times a given workspace trajectory velocity.

 However, Jacobian of the Baxter arm chain is still needed.
 I try to do it  by myself using Baxter D-H parameter table, but due to time limit, I use Baxter provided python method (baxter_pykdl.baxter_kinematics(‘right’).jacobian) to compute the jacobian.